MIDUGI/MIDUGI/README.md

-Hi, I’m @MIDUGI, currently learning Epidemiology and Biostatistics, interested in Data Analytics.
-I’m mostly interested in data analytics tools like SQL, R, Python, and Tableau.
+Hi, I’m @MIDUGI, a gradute in applied Epidemiology with string Biostatistics emphasis.
+I’m mostly interested in data analytics tools like SQL, R, Python, and Tableau, and their application in geospatial and time-series analysis.